hashicorp/vault/website/source/docs/configuration/index.html.md

   such as request forwarding are enabled.
 Setting this to true on one Vault node will disable these features _only when that node is the active node_.

+- `disable_performance_standby` `(bool: false)` - Specifies whether performance
+  standbys should be disabled on this node.
+Setting this to true on one Vault node will disable this feature when this node is Active or Standby.
+It's recomended to sync this setting across all nodes in the cluster.

 ### Vault Enterprise Parameters

 - `disable_sealwrap` `(bool: false)` – Disables using [seal wrapping][sealwrap]